roudikk/guia/README.md

 ### Lifeycle <a name="lifecycle"/>

-Each `NavigationNode` will have a corresponding `BackStackEntry` when added to the backstack.
+Each `NavigationNode` will have a corresponding `BackstackEntry` when added to the backstack.

-A `BackStackEntry` is a `LifecycleOwner`, `ViewModelStoreOwner` and a `SavedStateRegistryOwner` which means every navigation node has its own lifecycle and can have its own scoped ViewModels and supporting `SavedStateHandle`.
+A `BackstackEntry` is a `LifecycleOwner`, `ViewModelStoreOwner` and a `SavedStateRegistryOwner` which means every navigation node has its own lifecycle and can have its own scoped ViewModels and supporting `SavedStateHandle`.

 In addition, the library provides `LifecycleEffect` to listen to lifecycle events: